PolicyEngine/policyengine-uk/README.md

 We constructed the model by programming rules and parameters specified primarily in the [country report](https://www.iser.essex.ac.uk/research/publications/working-papers/cempa/cempa7-20.pdf) created by [UKMOD](https://www.iser.essex.ac.uk/research/projects/ukmod), a microsimulation model developed by the University of Essex.
 We also validated against legislation, various gov.uk sites, reports from other microsimulation models, and external benefits calculators.
 See the [validation page](https://pslmodels.github.io/openfisca-uk/validation.html) for more information.

-## Disclaimer

-The model is currently under development.
-Users should be forewarned that the model components could change significantly.
-Therefore, there is NO GUARANTEE OF ACCURACY.
-THE CODE SHOULD NOT CURRENTLY BE USED FOR PUBLICATIONS, JOURNAL ARTICLES, OR RESEARCH PURPOSES.
-Essentially, you should assume the calculations are unreliable until we finish the code re-architecture and have checked the results against other existing implementations of the tax code.
-The package will have released versions, which will be checked against existing code prior to release.

 ## Citation

 You may cite the source of your analysis as "OpenFisca-UK release #.#.#, author's calculations."